 The arrival of autumn means it will (unfortunately) be winter again before you know it.
-And while we have all been spending extra time at home this spring and summer as we deal with the ongoing COVID-19 pandemic, the temperature dropping means we will be spending even more time at home.
-As you and your family plan on spending more time at home this fall and winter, one thing you’ll want to be thinking about as you try to stay safe and comfortable at home is your home air quality.
+And while we have all been spending extra time at home this spring and summer, the temperature dropping means we will spend even more time at home.
+As you and your family plan on spending more time at home this fall and winter, one thing you’ll want to consider as you try to stay comfortable at home is how to improve your home’s indoor air quality.

 Deep clean your carpet and rugs